Major Development Pre-Application under The Planning (Development Management) Regulations (NI) 2015

 ABOUT THE PROPOSAL

-In 2024, the courthouse was acquired by developers BBE (NI) Ltd. With a vision to preserve the building’s historic features while ensuring economic sustainability, the new owners are committed to repurposing the site into a modern, usable space that aligns with urban regeneration and heritage preservation efforts in Belfast.
-The redevelopment aims to maintain key elements of the building’s original design, such as the courtrooms, and integrate modern amenities, making it a viable space for contemporary use.
+The redevelopment aims to maintain key elements of the building’s original design, such as the courtrooms, and integrate modern amenities.
 Internal and external elements will be required to be removed to enable core heritage to be protected and retained.

 The redevelopment plans include the preservation of the courthouse’s central features, such as Courtroom 1 (Crown Court) and the Central Hall, while addressing accessibility, sustainability, and economic viability.
 A critical component of the project is the potential reopening of the underground tunnel connecting the courthouse to the nearby Crumlin Road Gaol, which has become a popular tourist destination.